How to make your org chart the best resource for employees

 4. Tie in employee tenure

 HR can also capitalize on this information to help with succession planning and organizational restructuring.
 Managers and leadership can even leverage it to help employees with career planning and pursuing professional goals.
-Use it to help see where they want to go and who to talk to for advice.
+Use it to help your team members see where they want to go and who to talk to for advice.

-Here you can integrate Lucidchart with BambooHR or other sources to pull in employee data, ensure transparency and accuracy, and create a single source of truth.
+You can integrate Lucidchart with BambooHR or other sources to pull in employee data, ensure transparency and accuracy, and create a single source of truth.

 5. Integrate performance metrics

 Incorporate performance review data onto your org charts for leadership use.
 People managers can now easily track employee growth and combine employee evaluations with employees’ skills to identify areas of improvement.

 Create manager-only views in Lucidchart to keep employee data safe and give managers a complete overview of their entire team.
 See who would be the best fit for specific projects and to help meet organizational goals.